The Perfect Drug: Cover versions and samples

 In 2002, American post-hardcore band the Blood Brothers sampled the song in their song "Kiss of the Octopus".
 American deathcore band Fit for an Autopsy covered the song for the split EP The Depression Sessions in 2016.

+In media

+In January 2023, the song was licensed for the game Hi-Fi Rush and was featured as the theme for the final boss fight against Kale Vandelay.